 Although there are free alternatives that work, most mockup templates are designed with and for Adobe Photoshop, so it is recommended that you use Photoshop to edit them.
 This will ensure that you avoid any potential cross platform compatibility issues.

-There is a video tutorial at the top of the page, in case you find it easier to learn by video rather than written instructions.
+There is a video tutorial you can follow along with below just in case you find it easier to learn by video rather than written instructions:

 Step 1: Open your mockup template